BrockHartweger/Data-Scientists/README.md

 These two datasets will be integrated using team abbreviation and season year as shared keys, connecting individual player batting statistics (aggregated to the team-season level) with team outcomes such as wins, losses, and runs scored.
 Analysis will focus on 1950–2025, where data completeness is highest.
 # Data Quality:
+# Data Cleaning (97/1000 Words)
+The batting data required significant preprocessing before data can be integrated.
+There were 764,000 rows of empty row data that needed to be removed, as well as faulty header/column variables, reducing rows to four million.
+Missing statistical values were imputed with the value 0 where necessary.
+The last preprocessing step needed for the batting was linking 21,000 individual batting CSVs into one.
+The team dataset required almost no cleaning besides some missing values needing to be filled with 0.
+Both datasets were then validated to make sure there were no missing values or faulty data being faulty.
+# Findings (0/500 Words)
+# Future Work (0/500 Words)
+# Challenges